BA (Hons) Games Art and Technology

 All students take the following core modules in their first year of study.

 This module offers you an exploration of the intersection between foundational art principles and their practical implementation within game art.
-Through theoretical instruction and hands-on practice, this module equips you, a prospective game artist, with the necessary knowledge and skills to construct visually compelling and strategically effective game assets.
+Through theoretical instruction and hands-on practise, developing your drawing, painting, sculpting, and other artistic skills.
+You will deepen your understanding of:

 This module provides you with an in-depth understanding of materials and lighting, foundational elements in 3D game art.
 These elements are indispensable for you to create realistic and immersive virtual environments.
 You’ll dive into the principles of how light interacts with different materials, the physics behind light reflection, refraction, and global illumination.
 Moreover, you’ll delve into the intricacies of how 3D objects unwrap and how you apply textures using UV mapping.